-Explaining With Pictures
+Explain With Pictures

 - Work samples

 Infographics Are Trending

 I love a good infographic.
 In fact, I often share them on my Career Sherpa Pinterest page.
 If you don’t follow me over there, go have a look!

-I’m An Excellent….
+I’m An Excellent…

 You fill in the blank.
-If you say communicator, then I would expect proof- writing samples of published work, a list of presentations or events you’ve spoke at, or better yet a video.
+If you say communicator, then I would expect proof in the form of writing samples of published work, a list of presentations or events you’ve spoken at, or better yet a video.

 Start Gathering Your Documentation NOW

+In order to show your work, you need to have samples.
 Begin collecting testimonials, screenshots, and examples and remember to keep them on your personal device!
 This makes it easier to share on the go!

 Don’t Stop Here

-If you are looking for more specific recommendations for how to include this stuff on your Linked profile, take a look at Make Your LinkedIn profile Media Rich.
+If you are looking for more specific recommendations on how to include examples in your Linked profile, take a look at Make Your LinkedIn profile Media Rich.